-- Kilchoman. -> These are located in the north of Islay.
+- Kilchoman -> a farm distillery in the north of Islay

 The Islay Whisky tour is a four-day tour departing from Edinburgh.
 Day 1 and 4 are spent on the road from Edinburgh to Islay and back while Day 2 and 3 are entirely spent on the island.
 That means you stay on Islay for three nights at the same accommodation which is super convenient.

-- Day 1: Edinburgh to Islay – Stops include Loch Lubnaig, Oban and Kilmartin Glen
+- Day 1: Edinburgh to Islay – Stops include Loch Lubnaig, Oban Distillery and Kilmartin Glen Standing Stones

 - Day 2: Islay Whisky Coast – Lagavulin, Laphroaig and Ardbeg Distilleries